git-developer/mqmgateway/README.md

   * multiple registers values to single MQTT value converters
   * support for [exprtk](https://github.com/ArashPartow/exprtk) expressions language when converting data
   * support for custom conversion plugins
-  * support for converstion in both directions
+  * support for conversion in both directions
 * Fast modbus frequency polling, configurable per newtork, per mqtt object and per register

 MQMGateway depends on [libmodbus](https://libmodbus.org/) and [Mosqutto](https://mosquitto.org/) MQTT library.
 See main [CMakeLists.txt](link) for full list of dependencies.
 It is developed under Linux, but it should be easy to port it to other platforms.